tinyblockchain/420-farm-token/README.md

 stages:

 - Seedling (2-3 weeks)
-- Vegetative (3-16 weeks)
+- Vegetative (3-8 weeks)
 - Flowering (8-11 weeks)

-Minting NFT by providing LP from Uniswap V2 will earn APY rewards and perks.
+Minting an NFT by providing LP from Uniswap V2 will earn APY rewards and perks.